tara-fenton/git-branches-lesson/README.md

 - Create new branches on your own repo

 - Make pull requests and merge on your repo
-- <b>End Goal:</b> more comfortable using branches
+- <b>End Goal:</b> Become more comfortable using branches

-## About Git
+## About Git and GitHub

-Git is a version control and repos can be thought of as storage of files and the history of the changes made to those files.
+First of all, GitHub is not git.
+Many people understandably confuse the two.
+GitHub is a website for hosting projects that use git.

+Git is a type of version control system (VCS) that makes it easier to track changes to files.
+For example, when you edit a file, git can help you determine exactly _what_ changed, _who_ changed it, and _why_.

 You own your repos and the changes allowed to those files.
 You can allow others to make changes to your files (code base) but that is for another lesson.
 Next week we will cover working on a repo as a team and resolving merge conflicts.

 ## Create a new repo

-Go to github.com/your-username?tab=repositories and create a new repo using the [NEW] green button
+Go to [github.com/your-username?tab=repositories](github.com) and create a new repo using the [NEW] green button

 repositoty name is : branch-lesson